kmlcnclk/exzi-case-study-frontend/README.md

-# Crypto Transaction System For EXZI
+# Cryptocurrency Trading System UI For EXZI

 This system allows users to perform various cryptocurrency transactions, including wallet creation, deposits, withdrawals, and trading.
 Below are the available routes and their functionalities.
 Go to [EXZI Backend](https://github.com/kmlcnclk/exzi-case-study-backend/)